 In the Whakatipu booklet Te Pihinga 2, page 17, whānau say:

-‘We have ways to keep the kāinga (home) safe while also interesting – having spaces just for pēpi: a kitchen drawer, cupboard or low shelf.’
+‘We have ways to keep the kāinga safe but interesting, having spaces just for pēpi – a kitchen drawer, cupboard or low shelf.’

 - Have you thought about a safe and secure baby-friendly space in your home that’s just for baby and their things?